kubernetes/website/docs/tutorials/stateful-application/vm-style-workload-using-stateful-set.md

         vm-0      1/1       Running    0          37s
         vm-1      1/1       Running    0          2m

-1. We can exec into one and install nginx:
+1. You can exec into one and install nginx:

         $ kubectl exec -it vm-0 /bin/sh
         vm-0 # apt-get update
         ...
         vm-0 # apt-get install nginx -y

-1. On killing this pod we need it to come back with all the Stateful Set properties, as well as the installed nginx packages.
+1. On killing this pod you need it to come back with all the Stateful Set properties, as well as the installed nginx packages.

         $ kubectl delete po vm-0
         pod "vm-0" deleted